Guide to a Perfect trip in Egypt!

-Red Sea in Egypt is popular for its crystal clear waters and spectacular coral reefs, which has a large collection of colorful fishes and marine life.
+The Red Sea in Egypt is popular for its crystal clear waters and spectacular coral reefs, which has a large collection of colorful fishes and marine life.
 The sea is a perfect gateway for divers who flock here from all around the globe.
 The amazing reefs here and the fascinating marine life giving you a chance to see pelagic fishes, dolphins, Reef Sharks and the rare dugong is simply amazing.
-The Red Sea is divided into two parts, which are;
+The Red Sea is divided into two parts, which are:

-North Red Sea, it’s a home to the resort destinations like Dahab, Hurghada and Sharm El Sheikh.
-At Sharm El Sheikh you can experience the best wreck diving on globe.
+-North Red Sea, it’s a home to the resort destinations like Dahab, Hurghada and Sharm El Sheikh.
+At Sharm El Sheikh you can experience the best wreck diving on the globe.
 Hurghada is the second most popular place for scuba diving in Egypt and Dahab earns its popularity for the Blue Hole.

-South Red Sea, on the other hand is a lesser known spot that has less crowded diving sites but superb coral reefs, the place is for experienced divers offering the best in class scuba diving experience.
+-South Red Sea, on the other hand, is a lesser known spot that has less crowded diving sites but superb coral reefs, the place is for experienced divers offering the best in class scuba diving experience.
 Marsa Alam is the ideal diving spot.
 Also, you can encounter the rare species of reef sharks here.

-Few locations on globe enjoy the popularity like Red Sea does for its scuba diving experience.
+Few locations on globe enjoy the popularity of the Red Sea does for its scuba diving experience.
 The region can offer any person the best experience ever.
 The Red Sea gets its name from the periodic algal blooms which have painted the sea with a reddish hue.
 The sea is warm, with unsurpassed visibility and little wave action.

-Included under the 7 wonders of underwater world, Red Sea due to its high level of endemism has helped scuba diving in Egypt become so interesting and popular.
+Included in the 7 wonders of the underwater world, the Red Sea due to its high level of endemism has helped scuba diving in Egypt become so interesting and popular.
 The crystal clear waters here offer an opportunity to explore the tropical and diverse marine life.
-The diving trip can include shallow patch reefs, walls and drift dives.
+The diving trip can include shallow patch reefs, walls, and drift dives.
 When scuba diving at the Red Sea, at one moment you can find yourself at a coral garden and at the very next a sheer wall can take you into deep ocean depths.
 The marine life and deep reefs are a thrill factor that is unbeatable.

 The two ways by which you can experience scuba diving in the Red Sea are: First is by staying at a resort that will help you base yourself at a collection of fine dives sites in the sea and second is by Red Sea Live boards, which are dive cruises that can take you to the best of Northern and Southern Red Sea diving spots.
-With this you can anticipate breathtaking scuba diving, fantastic boats and picture-perfect scenery all awaiting you here.
+With this, you can anticipate breathtaking scuba diving, fantastic boats, and picture-perfect scenery all awaiting you here.